-- lead to different spawning responses in different fish species with varied level of flow dependence; it will trigger spawning and lead to increased larval fish abundance in flow-cued spawners (i.e. golden perch (Macquaria ambigua) and silver perch (Bidyanus bidyanus)) in the Lower Murray River. - enhance the food supply and quality for larval fish, leading to greater survival and growth rates. - lead to fish recruitment success and enhance the recruitment of flow-cued spawning species (i.e. golden perch, silver perch) in the Lower Murray River. - facilitate larval/post-larval fish dispersion; thus, will contribute to recruitment success in local fish populations (e.g. golden perch, silver perch and Murray cod (Maccullochella peelii)) in the Lower Murray River; natal origin of these fish will be influenced by the source of flow (e.g. may be the Darling River, mid or upper Murray River, as well as the Murrumbidgee and Goulburn rivers).
+- lead to a decrease in relative abundance of larvae from small-bodied species; and it will trigger spawning that leads to increased larval fish abundance of flow-cued spawners (i.e. golden perch (Macquaria ambigua) and silver perch (Bidyanus bidyanus)) in the Lower Murray River. - lead to the recruitment of flow-cued spawning species (i.e. golden perch) in the Lower Murray River. - facilitate larval/post-larval fish dispersion; thus, will contribute to recruitment success in local fish populations (e.g. golden perch) in the Lower Murray River.

-Commonwealth environmental watering objectives: Ecosystem function and connectivity
+Commonwealth environmental watering objectives: Ecosystem function and connectivity provide a flow regime that supports ecosystem functions related to longitudinal connectivity.

-- provide a flow regime that supports ecosystem functions related to longitudinal connectivity - provide a flow regime which supports key ecosystem functions related to connectivity between the river and the floodplain. - provide a flow regime that supports fish breeding and recruitment.
+- provide a flow regime which supports key ecosystem functions related to connectivity between the river and the floodplain. - provide a flow regime that supports fish recruitment.

-Hypotheses: Increases in flow levels to better connect the channel with fringing riparian, wetland or floodplain areas enhances the food supply for larval fish.
+Hypotheses: Increases in flow to better connect the channel with fringing riparian, wetland or floodplain areas enhances the food supply for larval fish.